-Brisbane - Eating
+Brisbane - Dining

 One of the many highlights of any visit to Brisbane is experiencing the epicurean delights of the city’s different neighbourhoods.
 Brisbane is immeasurably proud of its reputation for fine dining, and within a ten minute radius of the town centre you can choose between the kitchens of European, Mediterranean, Asian or contemporary Australian restaurants.